 3. CH sets the function of commenting on articles to encourage readers to discuss the articles published online.

 4. The expectation of confidentiality is explained to reviewers.

-5. The Quality Control Committee and the Ethics Committee are established for CH.
+5. The Quality Control Committee and the Ethics Committee are established for the journal.

-CH takes all allegations of potential misconduct seriously and deals with them case-by-case on the basis of the WAME Guidelines and COPE Guidelines.
-If there is misconduct suspicion, it may be necessary for the editors to contact and share content of manuscript with third parties, such as authors' institutions and ethics committees.
-Any questions, you may email to CH: email@example.com
+CH takes all allegations of potential misconduct seriously and deals with them case-by-case on the basis of the COPE Guidelines.
+If there is misconduct suspicion, it may be necessary for the Editors to contact and share content of manuscript with third parties, such as authors' institutions and ethics committees.
+If any questions, please contact the CH Editorial Office: email@example.com.